|HOW DO THEY GROW?

 In the outdoor environment, tomatoes are pollinated by wind and/or bees.
 Plants grown in the greenhouse are not exposed to these pollinators, so bumblebees are brought in to do the pollinating.
 Bumblebees are ideal for pollinating because they are not as aggressive as honey bees, so they won't go after other forms of pollen outside the greenhouse.

 Since bumblebees are used, biological control of insect pests is very critical.
-The crop is grown without the use of pesticides, and insect pests are controlled with various predatory insects like ladybugs!
+The crop is grown without the use of synthetic pesticides, and insect pests are controlled with various predatory insects like ladybugs!

 String for plants